Dog Bite Attorney in Fort Lauderdale

 Should I Sue For a Dog Bite?

-There are many factors that contribute to the legitimacy of a lawsuit following a dog attack, but it is highly suggested that you speak with an experienced personal injury attorney in Fort Lauderdale no matter what.
+There are many factors that contribute to the legitimacy of a lawsuit following a dog attack, but it is highly suggested that you speak with an experienced personal injury attorney and pet injury lawyer in Fort Lauderdale no matter what.
 Your best option may be to file an insurance claim, or may need to escalate the situation.

 How Much Can I Sue For After a Dog Bite?

 The amount that you are entitled to following a dog bite in Florida depends on a variety of factors, so determining a fair settlement or lawsuit amount is highly specific.
 However, there are some basic economic factors that you can consider when getting an idea for the minimum you can expect to file a suit for:

 In addition to these factors, we will consider any pain and suffering, loss of quality of life, and other “intangibles” that are still extremely real, and extremely important, when determining the amount you are owed for your injuries.
 These factors are more complicated to quantify, and will never be a part of a settlement offered to you following a claim directly with an insurance company.
 If we believe that you have suffered in non-economic ways such as chronic pain or a diminished quality of life, then we will work to file your lawsuit as soon as possible.